NishantPrabhu/nishantprabhu.github.io/_posts/2020-08-05-basic-of-neural-networks.md

     <img src="https://i.imgur.com/WhbI0HG.png" alt="neg gradient" width="900"/>
 </p>

-Note that we do not go all the way to the minimum in this process.
+Note that we might not go all the way to the minimum in this process.
 This happens because of two reasons.
 1. Loss function curves (or surfaces, when dependent on more than one parameter) will almost never be as smooth as this.
-Similar to how you would descend a rugged hill, we take small steps towards a (expected) minima, which is guided by the gradients at every stop.
+Similar to how you would descend a rugged hill, we take small steps towards the (expected) minima, which is guided by the gradients at every stop.
 2. Loss functions may not have just one minima.
 If we are not careful, the gradients might be large enough to push us over to a part of the curve where the loss isn't as small as it can be.
 In the figure below, starting from point $A$, not taking small steps could land us at $L_{2}$, while we should land at $L_{1}$.
 What if we started from point $B$ in the first place?
 We would land at $L_{2}$ in that instance.
 This is solved by random initialization of network parameters.
 That is, hopefully in some iteration, we will start off at a point like $A$ and reach the correct minimum.

 <p align="center">
     <img src="https://i.imgur.com/Deiq0Qi.png" alt="bad loss" width="500" />
 </p>

+Better strategies for reaching minima of loss functions is a whole topic on its own.
+I'll cover that in a different post.

 ## Backpropagation